-The “if” in this phrase is “if, and it is not true” that they believed Moses (second class condition in the Greek).
-Israel did not truly believe Moses else they would have trusted the Messiah when He came.
+The “if” in this phrase is “if, and it is not true that” they believed Moses (second class condition in the Greek).
+Israel did not truly believe Moses or else they would have trusted the Messiah when He came.
 Jesus put His words on the same plane as Torah (the first five books of the Old Testament).

 for he wrote about Me.

 Moses wrote about the Messiah, who was Jesus the Lord.
 By rejecting Jesus as the Messiah, the Jews refused to accept their own Scripture.

 47 But if you do not believe his writings, how will you believe My words?”

 If Israel was to truly believe Moses, they would have believed in Jesus as the Messiah.
 The Old Testament clearly pointed to who Jesus was (Ge 3:15; 22:18; 49:10; Nu 24:17; Dt 18:15; Lu 16:29-31; Jn 12:41).